OracleMichael/blogposts/ChangeDelimiter/README.md

 You will need to generate XSLT code for the next step to simplify things - the alternative is for you to write a lot of XSLT code, which greatly increases the chance of an error.
 You will create a target node for each of the sub-elements under **row** on the target side.
 ![](images/2.4.3.png)

-Now you will modify the XSLT to parse out the node set as a variable and access its contents in the same mapper.
+Now you will modify the XSLT code to parse out the node set as a variable and access its contents in the same mapper.
 Click **Code** (circled) and scroll to the bottom.
-Your code should look similar to this screenshot:
+Your code should look similar to this image:
 ![](images/2.4.4.png)

 Under the `xsl:for-each` element in the XSLT code (line 50), add this code:
 ```
 <xsl:variable name="var1" select="oraext:create-nodeset-from-delimited-string (&quot;{}value&quot;, ns25:header, &quot;#&quot; )"/>
 ```
-What this code does is it creates a new XSL variable called `var1` (accessed via `$var1`) with the value of the node set created by the `select` attribute.
-You may need to replace the `ns25:header` string depending on if the namespace was changed.
+What this code does is it creates a new XSL variable called `var1` (accessed via `$var1`) with the value of the node set specified by the `select` attribute.
+You may need to replace the `ns25:header` string depending on if the namespace is different.
 You can test this by validating the mapping.
 If the mapping is not valid, you can check which namespace **header** has by mapping **header** from the source side to any target node.
 ![](images/2.4.5.png)
 ![](images/2.4.6.png)